miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/getting-started/what-is-mirage/template.md

 Mirage is a JavaScript library that lets frontend developers mock out backend APIs.

-Unlike other mocking libraries, Mirage makes it easy to recreate entire production backends.
+Unlike other mocking libraries, Mirage makes it easy to reproduce dynamic scenarios that are typically only possible when using a true production server.

 Equipped with a Mirage server, a frontend developer can build, test, and even share a complete working Ember application without having to use or configure any backend services.